Cyber Insecurity in Healthcare:

 The Cost and Impact on Patient Safety

 Healthcare IT and security professionals have spoken.
 Ponemon listened.
 In this study sponsored by Proofpoint, Ponemon surveyed 641 people responsible for security strategies – including setting IT cybersecurity priorities, managing budgets and selecting vendors and contractors.
-The goal was to understand the cybersecurity threats targeting healthcare organizations and the cost of responding to attacks that can endanger patient safety and care delivery.
+The goal was to understand the cybersecurity threats targeting healthcare organisations and the cost of responding to attacks that can endanger patient safety and care delivery.
 The results are truly eye opening.Download the full report

 The impact of cyber attacks on patient safety and care delivery